Preston Last Name Origin, History, and Meaning

 Kelly Preston

-Kelly Kamalelehua Smith (October 13, 1962 – July 12, 2020) was an American actress known as Kelly Preston.
-She appeared in popular films like "Jerry Maguire" and "Twins," and was married to actor John Travolta.
-Preston was also a spokesperson for Neutrogena and had a recurring role in the TV show "Medium."
+Kelly Kamalelehua Smith (October 13, 1962 - July 12, 2020) was an American actress known professionally as Kelly Preston.
+She appeared in popular films such as "Twins" and "Jerry Maguire" and was married to fellow actor John Travolta.
+Preston's career spanned over 60 television and film productions, showcasing her talent and versatility as an actress.
+Her contributions to the entertainment industry will always be remembered by fans and colleagues alike.

 Carrie Preston

-Carrie Preston (June 21, 1967 - ) is an American actress, director, and producer known for her roles in popular TV shows like True Blood and The Good Wife.
-She has won a Primetime Emmy Award for her work on The Good Wife and continues to be a prominent figure in the entertainment industry.
+Carrie Preston (June 21, 1967 - ) is an American actress, director, and producer known for her roles in hit TV series like True Blood and The Good Wife.
+She has also appeared in films such as My Best Friend's Wedding and Vicky Cristina Barcelona.
+Preston has won awards for her work, including a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for her role in The Good Wife.
+With a background in theater and a degree from Juilliard, she continues to captivate audiences with her versatile performances on screen.

 Billy Preston

-William Everett Preston (September 2, 1946 - June 6, 2006) was an American keyboardist, singer, and songwriter known for his work in R&B, rock, soul, funk, and gospel music.
-He collaborated with iconic artists like the Beatles, Rolling Stones, and Ray Charles, and was inducted into the Rock and Roll Hall of Fame in 2021.
+William Everett Preston (September 2, 1946 – June 6, 2006) was an American keyboardist, singer, and songwriter known for his versatile work in R&B, rock, soul, funk, and gospel music.
+He gained fame as a session musician for iconic artists like the Beatles, the Rolling Stones, and Ray Charles.
+Preston's solo hits include "Outa-Space" and "Will It Go Round in Circles", and he co-wrote "You Are So Beautiful", a hit for Joe Cocker.
+Inducted into the Rock and Roll Hall of Fame in 2021, Preston's talent and contributions to music continue to be celebrated.

 J. A. Preston